-Prerequisite: minimum of 220 on most recent MAP reading test
+Prerequisite: minimum of 220 on most recent MAP reading test or 616 on iReady

 Spanish I introduces the student to the pronunciation and basic grammar structures of the Spanish language.
 This introduction enables the student to develop a foundation in the four basic skills: listening, speaking, reading, and writing.
 Discussion of the history, geography, and culture of the Hispanic people is also an important element of this course.